Keys (album): Promotion and release

 Keys debuted the album's lead single, "Lala" at the 2021 MTV Video Music Awards alongside Swae Lee.
 On October 31, Keys appeared on 1Xtra's R&B Show on BBC Radio 1Xtra in the United Kingdom.
 In November 2021, Keys appeared on the covers of Marie Claire in the United Kingdom and the United States, and Glamour Germany.
 Keys performed of songs from the album at the Mercedes-EQ Concert Experience, held at Mercedes-Benz Manhattan on November 6, 2021.
 As part of SiriusXM's and Pandora's Small Stage Series, Keys performed songs from the album at Apollo Theater on November 11, 2021.
 The show was the first of several intimate concert appearances staged by Keys during the unveiling of the new material.
 On December 1, Keys performed songs from the album at an intimate concert at Superblue art gallery during Art Basel in Miami Beach, Florida.
 On December 6, Keys appeared on Complexs 360 With Speedy Morman to talk about the album.
 Keys appeared on Extra on an episode airing on December 8.
 On December 9, Keys was featured on Drink Champs podcast on Revolt.
 The album was further promoted by an iHeartRadio album release party featuring an exclusive interview and performances by Keys on December 9.

 During its first week of release, Keys appeared on Apple Music's R&B Now Radio to talk about the album with Ebro Darden and performed a concert at Expo 2020 in Dubal, United Arab Emirates on December 10.
 On December 12, Keys appeared on The Kris Fade Show on Virgin Radio Dubai.
 To talk about the album, Keys appeared on Australian tv-show Sunrise on December 13.
 On December 14, Keys appeared on the Fat Joe Show, Today and The One Show and performed "Old Memories" on The Voice.
 Keys was interviewed by Taylor Rooks from the National Basketball Association for 1 on 1 with Alicia Keys on December 15.
 Keys appeared on The Breakfast Club radio show on December 17.
-To showcase the album, Keys performed in concert at Maraya in Al-'Ula, Saudi Arabia on Februaty 11, 2022.
+To showcase the album, Keys performed in concert at Maraya in Al-'Ula, Saudi Arabia on February 11, 2022.